H.R. 2555: Freedom of Association in Higher Education Act of 2025

 Official bill page with text, status, cosponsors, and committee actions for the Freedom of Association in Higher Education Act of 2025.

-HR 2555 applies to institutions that receive funds under the Higher Education Act, including participation in Title IV student aid programs.
+The bill reaches any institution that receives funds under the Higher Education Act, including through participation in the Title IV student aid programs that Federal Student Aid administers.

 Office for Civil Rights at the U.S. Department of Education